 Now you’re possibly wondering how to change your furnace filter.
 Inevitably this will differ depending on what furnace you have, but normally:

-At Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 321-428-7635 or schedule an appointment with us online.

 - Open or pull off the air filter panel close to the bottom of your furnace to reveal an open compartment.